Exploiting Local Observations for Robust Robot Learning: Introduction

 \section{Introduction}

 Multi-agent reinforcement learning (MARL) provides a paradigm where multiple agents learn simultaneously and has been shown promising in simulated tasks and video games~\cite{yu2022surprising, vinyals2019grandmaster}.
-Nevertheless, many existing MARL benchmark tasks can also be solved by single-agent reinforcement learning (SARL) with a centralized controller for all the agents given full state observation~\cite{terry2021pettingzoo}.
+Nevertheless, many existing MARL benchmark tasks can also be addressed by single-agent reinforcement learning (SARL) with a centralized controller for all the agents given full state observation~\cite{terry2021pettingzoo}.
 Conversely, certain single-agent-like tasks may be reframed as multi-agent learning problems~\cite{de2020deep, peng2021facmac}.
-For example, in a classic legged-robot locomotion task where a centralized controller is usually used to control all the joints, we can split joints into different agents and then employ MARL algorithms to learn decentralized controllers.
-However, it is unclear which approach we should take when facing a new robot task.
-Although many works and algorithms exist in both the SARL and MARL realms~\cite{zhang2021multi}, the trade-offs when both are available are still underexplored.
+For instance, in a classic legged-robot locomotion task, typically controlled by a centralized controller managing all joints, joints can be divided among different agents, allowing MARL algorithms to learn decentralized controllers.
+Despite this flexibility, the differences between these two approaches and the criteria for choosing the optimal method for new robotic tasks remain unclear.

-We start by formally analyzing two representative policy gradient algorithms from SARL and MARL, respectively, i.e. actor-critic (A2C)~\cite{mnih2016asynchronous} and multi-agent actor-critic (MAA2C), which directly extends A2C to independent multi-agent learning.
-Although MAA2C is not proposed explicitly in the literature, it abstracts many existing state-of-the-art multi-agent policy gradient methods (MAPG) such as IPPO~\cite{de2020independent} and MAPPO~\cite{yu2022surprising}.
-In SARL, the policy is typically formulated as either a Gaussian distribution with diagonal covariance or an independent multivariate discrete distribution.
-With full observation, we establish that the policy gradients computed from A2C and MAA2C are equivalent in each dimension (in A2C) or agent (in MAA2C).
-This finding builds the connection between SARL and MARL.